Trooper Bryan Taylor initiates a routine traffic stop and embarks on a not so routine encounter with fate.

 In relieving a citizen of a mysterious silver box with “God’s Eyes” engraved on the top, he finds that life is not as it seems when viewed through the lenses of the antique eyeglasses tucked within, giving insight into the most protected secrets of those in sight.

 Insight into InSight

-If not for the listener supported K-LOVE Radio stations, I may not have heard this story.
+I may not have heard this story if not for the listener-supported K-LOVE Radio stations.
 As a result of their contribution, 10% of the proceeds from InSight will go to Positive, Encouraging, and now Inspiring, K-LOVE Radio.